amroumaj/projet-soa-ecommerce-enit-2024-3AINFO1/payment/README.md

 `/result/:id` returns the order id and whether the payment went through of the specified id

 **POST**
-`/process/` treats the payment of an order id sent in the payload `/` adds a payment to the payments table
+`/process/` treats the payment of an order id sent in the payload and adds it to the payments table `/` adds a payment to the payments table

 **PUT**